airo-ugent/airo-mono/airo-camera-toolkit/airo_camera_toolkit/cameras/README.md

 It also contains code to enable multiprocessed use of the camera streams: [multiprocessed camera](./multiprocess/)

-There is also an implementation for generic RGB cameras using OpenCV `VideoCapture`: [generic OpenCV camera](./generic_opencv/)
+There is also an implementation for generic RGB cameras using OpenCV `VideoCapture`: [OpenCV VideoCapture](./opencv_videocapture/)

 ## 1. Installation
 Implementations usually require the installation of SDKs, drivers etc. to communicate with the camera.